| |

-The life at Delta is acuatic, is a Venezian Jungle, because of forest and Palaces, here instead of buses and transports there are boats, Firemen boat, supermarket boat, public bus boat, etc. There is a spirit floating over the water, remaing in the silence of inhabitants, in the purr of their boats, in the playful look of the countless dogs without race of the islands.
+The life at Delta is acuatic, it's a Venezian Jungle, because of forest and Palaces, here instead of buses and transports there are boats, Firemen boat, supermarket boat, public bus boat, etc. There is a spirit floating over the water, remaing in the silence of inhabitants, in the purr of their boats, in the playful look of the countless dogs without race of the islands.
+The private tours to Tigre I offer are unique and provides secret places that are not given in the standard ones, you can explore here the TOUR OPTIONS.

 The Delta of Tigre is in the south part of the argentinean mesopothamy (mesopotamia), one of the few in the world (In greek: Μεσοποταμία, "between rivers", in reference to a land absolutelly sourronded by rivers.
-As well its enormous size (6600 square miles, 300 islands), the delta of Tigre stands out because of being the only one who doesn't reach the sea but a river, the widest of the World (20 miles, yes, 20, of wide).
+As well its enormous size (11.000 square miles, 300 islands, 200 miles lenght), the delta of Tigre stands out because of being the only one who doesn't reach the sea but a river, (The River Plate, the widest of the World (37 miles, yes, 37, of wide).
 There only a few deltas of a relevant size in the planet, the most known are the Orinoco's and Nilo's.

 The Fruit Harbour is a picturesque market at the side of the river, where you can buy handicrafts and of course, fruits and vegetables.